 Protecting your rights as an Online Consumer

-As of January 2020, new rules will enter into force, making it easier for national authorities to protect consumers online.
+As of January 2020, new rules will enter into force, making it easier for Member States to protect consumers online.
 The rules will enable the removal of sites or social media accounts where scams have been identified.
 It will also be possible to request information from internet service providers or banks, in order to trace the identity of rogue online traders.

 In April 2018, the Commission also proposed a New Deal for Consumers which will further strengthen Consumer rights online:

-- Online market places will have to inform consumers whether they are buying from a trader or a private individual, so they are aware of thier rights if something goes wrong
+- Online market places will have to inform consumers whether they are buying from a trader or a private individual, so they are aware of their rights if something goes wrong

 - When consumers search online, they will be clearly informed when a search result is being paid for by a trader and online marketplaces will have to inform about the main parameters determining the ranking of the results.